The world has a #newnormal.

 So to connect with your audience on social media, you have to figure out how your brand can be a part of and add value to conversations like below.

-People stuck at home, are not just exploring entertainment through Netflix, but also looking to engage with others in real time, creating a rapid increase in live streaming and online attendance of social events.
+People stuck at home are not just exploring entertainment through Netflix, but are also looking to engage with others in real time, creating a rapid increase in live streaming and online attendance of social events.

 Avoid delicate topics of going out and meeting people, and don't have to always talk about Covid-19.

 It's good to break it up with other posts, as long as they're not overtly promotional or insensitive.

 Use the right hashtags.

 To ensure that your posts get maximum visibility, it would be a good idea to use the trending ones.
 For example:

 Manage your comments well.

 This is a time for conversations.
 A time to encourage your followers, and build a community spirit.
 So urge your audience to comment, connect, share experiences, and build a deeper connection with them.